 Upriver about a mile is the 2.5-mile paved trail through the trees along the Grand at Riverside Park.
-With its fishing lagoons, picnic tables, and ducks and geese, the 180-acre park offers a lot of space to commune with nature.
+With its fishing lagoons, picnic tables, ducks, and geese, the 180-acre park offers a lot of space to commune with nature.

-Grand Rapids has 74 City Park and public spaces, but eight of them have designated Natural Areas, undeveloped places left to nature for people to enjoy.
+Grand Rapids has 74 city park and public spaces, but eight of them have designated natural areas, undeveloped places left to nature for people to enjoy.
 Six of those are within 10 minutes of the Amway Plaza Grand Hotel.
-They include Huff, Fourth St. Woods, Burton Woods, Richmond Hills, and Ball Perkins parks.
+They include the Huff, Fourth St. Woods, Burton Woods, Richmond Hills, and Ball Perkins parks.
 More details on each can be found on the Friends of Grand Rapids Parks website.

 Wild animals and the eco-regions where they live are also the heart of Grand Rapids' John Ball Zoo.
-It can be crowded on weekends, and it is more developed, but its dynamic and informative displays provide a taste of what nature looks like in other parts of the world.
-The zoo is at John Ball Park, itself a nice place to watch ducks and geese.
+It can be crowded on weekends, and it is less "natural," but its dynamic and informative displays provide a taste of what nature looks like in other parts of the world.
+The zoo is at John Ball Park, also a nice place to just watch ducks and geese.

 Where are your favorite places to sit and enjoy wildlife and nature?
 Share with us in the comments.